KubGo/ML_from_scratch/README.md

-# ML_from_scratch
+# Machine learning from scratch
-Implementing basic machine learning algorithms and methods.
-The perpous of this repository is for me to get better understanding of them and excercise :)
+This repository is for me to get a better understading of machine learning algorithms and methods.
+I will try to implement ones listed below only with python with a help of numpy library.

+- [ ] Linear regression
+- [ ] Logistic regression
+- [ ] Decision trees
+- [ ] Random forest
+- [ ] k-NN
+- [ ] SVM
+- [ ] Bayes classifier
+- [ ] Neural networks